KimikaTeorikoa/python-notes-tccm/contents/useful_libs.md

 we can use the function `RectBivariateSpline`, which is more efficient.
 This function takes the same arguments as `interp2d`.

-Finally, it is worth mentioning the function to interpolated unstructured data: `griddata`.
+To interpolate unstructured data we can use the function `griddata`.
-This function takes as arguments the coordinates of the data points as a tuple of 1D arrays, `(x,y)` and the values at these points, `z`, also a 1D array.
+It takes as arguments the coordinates of the data points as a tuple of 1D arrays, `(x,y)` and the values at these points, `z`, also a 1D array.
 It also takes the coordinates of the points where the interpolation is required, `(Xi,Yi)`.
 In this case, it returns the interpolated values at these points as a 2D array `Zi`.